facundovcp/dev-null/content/blogs/node-how-it-works-under-the-hood.md

 ## > Async/Await Function

-Async/Await enables us to write asynchronous code in a synchronous, which produces cleaner and easier-to-understand logic.
+Async/Await enables us to write asynchronous code in a synchronous way, which produces cleaner and easier-to-understand logic.
 Under the hood, Asyn/Await will be handle as a promise using JS generators.
 By wrapping the logic inside an async function, we can replace the ``then`` callbacks with ``await`` statements.
 The code **pauses execution** on those lines until the Promises resolve.

 Async/Await Syntax